-In real business situations we are given huge datasets with thousands of entries, where not all of them are relevant.
+In real business situations, we are given huge data sets with thousands of entries, where not all of them are relevant.
 Therefore, we need to shrink the data to the most relevant variables and focus on smaller groups of important data.
-For example, let us assume we have four keywords and corresponding clicks.
+For example, assume we have four keywords.

 Table 4.
 Four keywords example

-In order to analyse keywords performance, we cluster data through ABC/Pareto analysis.
+In order to analyze keywords performance, we cluster data through ABC/Pareto analysis.
 Pareto analysis is a rule of thumb in decision making that states that 80% of the outcome is generated by 20% of the resources.
-In the context of keywords the Pareto principle might also apply.
+In the context of keywords, the Pareto principle could apply.

 Analogously, ABC analysis is a categorization technique that distinguishes between three categories, e.g.: